-I’m 29, I Make $120k & I Wish I Was More Intentional With My Pickle Purchases
+I’m 29, I Make $120k & I'm Online Shopping For Wedding Guest Dress Options

 7 a.m. — Today is Saturday!
 I always wake up early no matter how late I go to sleep.
 Make coffee with Trader Joe’s brown sugar creamer, and scramble eggs on sourdough toast, lots of hot sauce.
 I’m rewatching Elementary — I can’t believe Jonny Lee Miller isn’t way more famous.
 Also simultaneously scrolling on Listings Project and several Facebook groups for new housing, looking for a fall move-in.
 I take public transit to Lower East Side so I can check out a luxury apartment building I saw posted on a Facebook group.
 The current tenant is looking for a roommate in a two-bed/two-bath apartment.
 It would cost $3,200 a month.
 I FaceTimed her earlier in the week and the building has a nice gym and coworking spaces.
 Also would be so nice to have my own bathroom for once!
 While ideal, it’s definitely out of budget. $2.90

-11:30 a.m. — Going to meet up with a coworker who recently moved to NYC.
+11:30 a.m. — Going to meet up with a friend who recently moved to NYC.
 Stop by La Cabra first to get a latte ($7.53).
 Am so tempted to get two pastries but decide to wait.
 Friend is running late so I walk towards Tompkins Square Park.
 It’s sweltering so I pop into a tea shop and get a cold-brewed tropical punch tea ($9.99).
-Coworker arrives at tea shop!
+My friend arrives at tea shop!
 We walk to the park and there’s live music playing so we grab a spot to sit.
 After listening, we go to Kopitiam, a Malaysian street food mart.
 So many options to choose from… I end up getting a bag of Malaysian milk tea (served in an IV bag-like pouch) and something wrapped in banana leaves ($15.24).
 After eating, we go our separate ways and I check out the bookstore downstairs from the restaurant.
 It’s a really cool vibe — records, obscure books and anthologies. $32.76

 AdvertisementADVERTISEMENT

 4 p.m. — Have an awkward amount of time to kill (I’m seeing friends for dinner not too far from the bookstore) so I stroll around the East Village.
 Pop in all the little shops — a photography shop, some thrift shops, Pickle Brothers.
-I end up getting three jars of pickles — okra, brussels sprouts, and pineapples ($23.75).
+I end up getting three containers of pickles — okra, brussels sprouts, and pineapples ($23.75).
 (In retrospect, it was fun to try the pickles but I’m not really eating them at home… Probably should’ve been more intentional about the purchases.
 Will probably see if my dad wants them.)
 Stop by the bar at the Standard Hotel in EV.
 I intend to just get a cocktail but the appetizers with veg sound good and I haven’t really had enough fiber/produce today.
 The bartender is super nice and we chat for a bit ($45.23). $68.98

 6:30 p.m. — Take the Metro towards the West Village.
 Dinner is at Carlina with some friends I haven’t seen in a while since everybody has been traveling around for vacations or weddings this summer. $2.90